InjayTseng/product-framework-website/README.md

 - Thanks to all the product management thought leaders who developed these frameworks
 - Special thanks to the open source community for tools and libraries used in this project
+- Contributors who help improve and maintain this resource